 - Candida overgrowth

-- Irritable Bowel Diseases, such as Celiac Disease, Crohn’s disease and ulcertaive colitis
+- Irritable bowel diseases, such as Celiac Disease, Crohn’s disease and ulcerative colitis

 - Autoimmune disease, including Hashimoto’s and rheumatoid arthritis

 - Hormonal imbalances, including PMS and estrogen dominance

 - Brain fog